You can offer a service to a VMware Tanzu Application Service for VMs (TAS for VMs) services Marketplace.

 Brokers must include

 requires: ["route_forwarding"] for a service in the catalog endpoint.
 If this is not present, TAS for VMs does not permit users to bind an instance of the service to a route.

-When users bind a route to a service instance, TAS for VMs sends a bind request to the broker, including the route address with
+When you bind a route to a service instance, TAS for VMs sends a bind request to the broker, including the route address with

 bind_resource.route.
 A route is an address used by clients to reach apps mapped to the route.
-The broker may return
+The broker might return

 https scheme, or the Cloud Controller rejects the binding.

 route_service_url is optional, and not returning this field allows a broker to dynamically configure a network component already in the request path for the route, requiring no change in the TAS for VMs router.

 For more information about bind requests, see the Binding section of the Open Service Broker API (v2.13) spec on GitHub.

 Logging Route Service: This route service can be pushed as an app to TAS for VMs.
 It fulfills the service instance responsibilities and logs requests received and sent.
 It can be used to see the route service integration in action by tailing its logs.